Pop culture in 2010s marked gains in diversity, inclusion

 America is increasingly diverse.
 Movie audiences are increasingly diverse.
 And diverse movies make money, because people like to see stories and characters that reflect their own lives.

-Despite all this, says Darnell Hunt, an author of the annual Hollywood Diversity Report, progress toward racial diversity in the film industry has been frustratingly slow, lagging well behind TV.
+Despite all this, says Darnell Hunt, dean of social sciences at UCLA and an author of the annual Hollywood Diversity Repor t, progress toward racial diversity in the industry has been frustratingly slow, and lagging behind TV.

+In their most recent report, issued in early 2019, the authors write that in Hollywood, “people of color remained underrepresented on every industry employment front in 2016-17."

-Looking at the decade as a whole, Hunt notes despite some “notable progress" in the TV industry, there hasn't been much progress in terms of people of color in executive suites, which are still dominated by white men.
-And in film, the situation is worse.
+Looking at the decade as a whole, Hunt notes in an interview that while TV has registered some “notable progress" both in front of and, to a lesser extent, behind the camera, there hasn't been much progress in terms of people of color in executive suites, which are still dominated by white men.
+And in movies, the situation is worse.

 “As the country becomes more diverse, the under-representation becomes more severe," he says.

-And while his research has found there has been progress over the decade for female directors in the top 200 films, Hunt says there’s been “zero progress” in numbers of directors of color over the same period.
+And while his research has found there has been progress over the decade for female directors in the top 200 films, there's been “zero progress” in the percentage of directors of color for the same years (they're both around 12 percent.)
 And so, he says, a film like “Black Panther," with a star-packed black cast and a black director (Ryan Coogler), is more of an outlier than an example of real change.

+The main issue, Hunt says, is representation at the level where big-money decisions in Hollywood are made.
+“Looking at dollars, why are they not pursuing a strategy aimed at telling the types of stories that are likely to connect with where the audience is today and where it's clearly headed," he asks, “meaning opening up executive suites to include more women and people of color to tell the stories?”

 THE NEXT BIGELOW?